 What is the cost involved in training my dog?

 Plucky Paws training sessions are bundled in packages of six or nine sessions.
 All packages include an initial assessment session.
 Six-session coaching packages total $490.00, and nine-session coaching packages total $700.00.
 For puppy and Foundation Skills packages, I usually recommend six sessions.
 For behavior modification, particularly involving potentially dangerous behavioral symptoms, I offer packages of nine sessions to ensure that we have enough time to cover all the bases and improve your dog's behavior.
 Payment is due in full at the time of the assessment, or you can take advantage of a payment plan in which four equal payments are deducted from your credit card over four months.
 Clients located outside the Plucky Paws service area may still be eligible for in-home training, with the inclusion of a standard travel fee.
 Check out the great discounts I offer to animal welfare employees, students, new puppy parents, and adopters!

 Do you offer single hour-long training sessions?

 Trainers sell sessions in packages because we simply can't accomplish enough in one or two hours for the training to stick.
 Training is cumulative, and teaching any new behavior requires time, practice, and a series of repeated, hands-on sessions.
-For new clients who are interested in training but would like to learn more before deciding to purchase a package, I offer the initial diagnostic assessment as a stand-alone session for new clients who are interested in training but aren't sure about purchasing a package, or want to meet in person to discuss the package option that's the best fit for their dog.
+For new clients who are interested in training but would like to learn more before deciding to purchase a package, I offer the initial diagnostic assessment as a stand-alone session for the rate of $75.00.
 For clients who have completed a full training package, I am available for individual follow-up sessions at the rate of $75.00 per session, at the client's request.